 I was introduced to the art of drinking Guinness by my good mate Charl on 5 February 1994.
 With the words “you will love this”, he pushed my first-ever pint of Guinness across the well-worn counter at Bob’s Good Time Blues Bar, Ladbroke Grove, London.
 How right he was.
 We have had thousands of pints together since – with a few more added every week, even now.

 Pouring for Guinness Aficionados

-Like all Guinness aficionados, we search for bars, pubs and clubs that serve a good pint, eschewing establishments where the bartender dares to treat our beer with anything less than the respect it deserves. (eschewing: to avoid habitually especially on moral or practical grounds, shun).
+Like all Guinness aficionados, we search for bars, pubs and clubs that serve a good pint, eschewing establishments where the bartender dares to treat our beer with anything less than the respect it deserves. (eschewing: to avoid habitually, especially on moral or practical grounds; to shun).

 It starts with the two-part ‘double’ pouring ritual.